TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c.md

 \cond SOC_AM261X

-   -  BiSS-C Interface Master for point-to-point communication
+   -  BiSS-C interface receiver for point-to-point communication
    -  Support for single channel implementation with one encoder
    -  Receive on-the-fly CRC verification of position and control data
    -  Interface speed of 1, 2, 5, 8, and 10 MHz